flowroute/flowroute-numbers-python/README.md

 ###PurchasablePhoneNumbersController<a name=purchasecontroller></a>

 The PurchasablePhoneNumbers Controller contains all of the methods necessary to search through Flowroute's phone number inventory.
-Methods must be added to a PHP file and that file run from a command line.
-For example, you can create a **purchase.py** file contains the following information:
+Methods are added to a Python file, and then that file run from a command line.
+The following shows a sample file named **purchase.py** file that invokes only the PurchasablePhoneNumbersController methods.

 		from FlowrouteNumbersLib.Controllers.PurchasablePhoneNumbersController import *
 		from FlowrouteNumbersLib.Models import *